Ascend/ModelZoo-TensorFlow/ACL_TensorFlow/contrib/nlp/Transformer_for_ACL/README_EN.md

 ### 2. Download and preprocess the dataset

+Download the dataset and save it to the data directory.
+If the directory does not exist, create it in the root directory of the subproject.

-Download the dataset by yourself, more details see: [data](./data/WMT32K/README.md) Obtain the vocab.translate_ende_wmt32k.subwords by yourself, more details see: [config](./config/README.md)
+Obtain the vocab.translate_ende_wmt32k.subwords by yourself, more details see: [config](./config/README.md)

 ### 3. Obtain the pb model